syedhussaindevops/DevOps-Learning-Journal/Day-01.md

 date
 clear

-Try to understand the output of each command rather than simply copying it.
+Instead of just copying the commands, I focused on understanding what each command does and why it is useful.

 Key Takeaways
 Today I learned:

 What the AWS Management Console is.
 What an AWS Region is.
-Why the AWS Region matters.
+Why the AWS Region is important.
 What AWS CloudShell is.
 How CloudShell provides a Linux terminal in the browser.
 Basic Linux commands.